 Clearly explain the problem(s) to be addressed, the approach(es) to the solution, and how the application is responsive to this RFA.
-In the event that the project is funded, the abstract will be made public; therefore, no proprietary information should be included in this statement.
+If the project is funded, the abstract will bemade public; therefore, no proprietary information should be included in this statement.
 Initial compliance decisions are based in part upon review of this statement.